AdobeDocs/workfront.en/help/product-announcements/product-releases/20.4-release-activity/20-4-proof-enhancements.md

 ## Document approval buttons available in the Proofing Viewer

-To align with the proofing experience in Classic, the document approval buttons are now available in the Proofing Viewer in `the new Adobe Workfront experience`.
+To align with the proofing experience in Classic, the document approval buttons are now available in the Proofing Viewer in the new Adobe Workfront experience.

 Previously, you could approve a document only from the Document Details area.